-If you're still on the fence about taking a gander at the "Six Gun Salute," here's a look at the veritable laundry list of Hollywood stars lining the Ford films: Charles Bronson, Randolph Scott, Jack Lemmon, Ernest Borgnine, Rod Steiger, Claire Trevor, Inger Stevens, Angie Dickinson, Mercedes McCambridge, Anne Baxter, George Hamilton, Russ Tamblyn, Henry Fonda, Dick York (“Darren Stephens” on Bewitched], Chad Everett [television’s Medical Center], and a wet-behind-the-ears Harrison Ford.
+If you're still on the fence about taking a gander at Ford's work in the saddle, here's a look at the veritable laundry list of Hollywood stars lining the films: Charles Bronson, Randolph Scott, Jack Lemmon, Ernest Borgnine, Rod Steiger, Claire Trevor, Inger Stevens, Angie Dickinson, Mercedes McCambridge, Anne Baxter, George Hamilton, Russ Tamblyn, Henry Fonda, Dick York (“Darren Stephens” on Bewitched], Chad Everett [television’s Medical Center], and a wet-behind-the-ears Harrison Ford.

 Vintage directorial masters such as Richard Thorpe, a dependable Metro-Goldwyn-Mayer alum in charge of the Elvis Presley vehicle Jailhouse Rock, Charles Vidor – the architect behind Gilda, the stylish black and white film noir that made stars of Rita Hayworth and Ford – Delmer Daves – who helmed Ford’s best Westerns during the late ‘50s including 3:10 to Yuma, notably not featured in the marathon – Support Your Local Sheriff’s Burt Kennedy, Anthony Mann – responsible for darkening Jimmy Stewart’s aw-shucks persona in a string of lauded ‘50s Westerns – and Phil Karlson – who ushered in the Sheriff Buford Pusser action craze of the mid-‘70s with the cult classic Walking Tall, are all represented.

-If you miss the April 20 tribute, don't fret, as all of the films will appear regularly during the month on Encore Westerns.
+If you missed the tribute, don't fret, as all of the films appear regularly on Encore Westerns.
 Check your local listings or DVR scheduler for further details.

 “Glenn Ford: A Six Gun Salute" – The Complete April 20 Schedule (Eastern Standard Time)